 Treat Simple, Everyday Interactions Like a Negotiation

 Why should you treat everyday interactions like negotiations?
 Because they are!
 Why not put your skills to work?
 Deciding with a friend where to go for dinner or discussing with coworkers the priorities for a project can offer simple opportunities to practice negotiation strategies such as active listening, empathy, and taking cues from body language.
 Without practice, a negotiation can feel more like an argument or a selfish demand.
-However, when you practice negotiation skills in everyday interactions, you begin to see negotiation as a process toward an agreement, rather than an argument, making you feel more comfortable during high stakes negotiations.
+However, when you practice your skills in everyday interactions, you begin to see negotiation as a process toward an agreement, rather than an argument, making you feel more comfortable during high stakes negotiations.

 Talk to Solicitors

 You may often be confronted by someone who wants to sell you something.
 A salesperson knocks on your front door and offers you a chance to buy discounted kitchen knives.
 A credit card company calls to offer you a limited-time introductory rate.
-Taking the time to speak with (often unwelcome) solicitors when you have nothing to lose can provide the perfect opportunity to practice your negotiation skills.
+Taking the time to speak with (often unwelcome) solicitors when you have nothing to lose can provide the perfect opportunity to practice your skills.

 Role-Play with Family or Friends